ANT1001 Introductory Anthropology

 - demonstrate an appreciation of the extent of cultural variation and social difference in the contemporary world;

-- demonstrate a capacity for an interest in continuing to explore the diversity of cultures including their own;
+- demonstrate a capacity to explore the diversity of cultures including their own;

 - demonstrate a knowledge of the value and importance of specific anthropological knowledge;